lparry/travel-blog/source/_posts/2014-07-31-nicoya-peninsula-costa-rica.markdown

 people from the hostel.
 It was a pretty big night with loads of people.
 I got to practice some Spanish on some locals and didn't get home until the sun was up.

-I felt like crap the next day, awake at 9 because of the heat, but I went out surfing anyway because I had 24 hours of free board rental with my lesson.
-I was really struggling to paddle hard enough because I was so tried, but still got up a few times.
+I felt like crap the next day, awake by 9am because of the heat, but I went out surfing anyway because I had 24 hours of free board rental with my lesson.
+I was really struggling to paddle hard enough because I was so tired, but still got up a few times.

 I had not been paying enough attention and the current took me about a kilometre down along the beach.
 When I came back in I had no idea where.
-It took me ages to figure out which direction to walk to get back, barefoot in the hot road, then back down to the beach to get my flip-flops.
+It took me ages to figure out which direction I needed to walk to get back, barefoot on the hot road, then back down to the beach to get my flip-flops.

-I went out again the next afternoon with a bit more energy and seemed to be getting up a bit more easily, but most of the waves were just dumping over in one go so you couldn't properly catch them.
+I went out again the next afternoon with a bit more energy and seemed to be getting up a bit more easily, but most of the waves were just dumping over in one go, so you couldn't properly catch them.

 <a href="https://www.flickr.com/photos/lucasthenomad/14722051542/in/set-72157645450071209" title="Kaya by Lucas the nomad, on Flickr"><img src="https://farm3.staticflickr.com/2926/14722051542_4ff893ee25_c.jpg" width="800" height="600" alt="Kaya"></a>

 I ran into Kaya, one of the German girls from the lesson, and her boyfriend Francisco and hung out with them for the afternoon and organised to meet up early the next day for a surf.
-I also went back to the shop and swapped out my giant 9"2' board for an 8"6', to try out a shorter one the next day.
+I also went back to the shop and swapped out my giant 2.8 metre board for an 2.6 metre one, to see how I went with a shorter one the next day.

 <a href="https://www.flickr.com/photos/lucasthenomad/14535901417/in/set-72157645450071209" title="Francisco, Kaya and me having breakfast by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3866/14535901417_5b2d7f0e6b_c.jpg" width="800" height="600" alt="Francisco, Kaya and me having breakfast"></a>

-The next morning we were in the surf at 6am and the waves were pretty good for about half an hour, but then the surf went flat so we went and had breakfast together, before going our separate ways for the day and me having a good nap.
+The next morning we were in the surf at 6am and the waves were pretty good for about half an hour, but then the surf went flat so we went and had breakfast together, before going our separate ways for the day, with me having a good nap.

 <a href="https://www.flickr.com/photos/lucasthenomad/14742224093/in/set-72157645450071209" title="Francisco and me by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3864/14742224093_c67dbbdf08_c.jpg" width="800" height="600" alt="Francisco and me"></a>

 I went back down to the beach at 3pm for another surf and the waves were much better.
-I actually managed to catch a couple before they were fully broken, a sensation that feels much faster and a lot more fun.
-I ran into Kaya and Francisco again and it turned out they were heading up the peninsula in their car the next day, the same direction as me, and offered me a lift to Liberia, score!
+I actually managed to catch a couple before they had fully broken, a sensation that feels much faster and a whole lot more fun.
+I ran into Kaya and Francisco again and it turned out they were heading up the peninsula in their car the next day, the same direction as me, and offered me a lift to Liberia.
+Score!

 The drive up the peninsula had roads of quite varying quality.
 From Santa Teresa to the close ferry port was pretty OK.
 From there to the far ferry port was